yling01/Scripts/README.md

               python check_trajectory.py --seq SEQUENCE --gro file.gro

    where SEQUENCE is the one letter amino acid sequence of the structure with upper caseletter indicating L-amino acid and lowercase letter indicating D-amino acid.

+2. when checking the entire trajectory, simply do:

+              python check_trajectory.py --seq SEQUENCE

 ## writeBemeta.py